 Manolo Blahnik Feminism: the Right to Choos

-I believe very strongly that there are too many dangerous contradiction in the new feminism, in the new American woman.
+I believe very strongly that there are too many dangerous contradictions in the new feminism, in the new American woman.

-I attended a panel on gender differences in the new feminism and my question to the panel was, "I understand how empowering strappy stilettos, butt jeans, bare bellies, and camisole tops are for the modern woman.
-It is all about taking back the sex, taking back the gaze, reclaiming the control of what is cute, what is hot, what is sexy, it about taking back control, reclaiming feelings of pride in the body, pride in the shape and tan earned from an active, outdoorsy life.
+I attended a panel on gender differences in the new feminism, and my question to the panel was: "I understand how empowering strappy stilettos, tight jeans, bare bellies, and camisole tops are for the modern woman.
+It is all about taking back the sex, taking back the gaze, reclaiming control of what is cute, what is hot, what is sexy.
+It's about reclaiming control, pride in the body, pride in the shape, and the tan earned from an active, outdoorsy life.
 That's all fine and good.
 Unfortunately, we men never got the memo.
 I never got the memo."

 In fact, I feel sort of like a fox in a henhouse.
 Why?
-Well, all of my old-world, unenlightened, seduction techniques work now better than ever!
-In fact, the truth is, I am really too nice for the Manolo Blahnik feminist.
+Well, all of my old-world, unenlightened seduction techniques work now better than ever!
+The truth is, I am really too nice for the Manolo Blahnik feminist.

 As men in such a seller's market, we don't have to choose.
-We can date another willing girl every night.
-We can push sex much faster than we ever could believe.
+We can date a different willing girl every night.
+We can push for sex much faster than we ever could believe.
 The three-date rule?
 Ha!
 That's the official rule, but now the first date counts from the night we first met.
-Oral sex on the first date has sort of become de rigueur -- if you want a second date.
+Oral sex on the first date has sort of become de rigueur—if you want a second date.

-Instead of getting control, the Manolo Blahnik Feminist has relinquished control to us men.
+Instead of gaining control, the Manolo Blahnik feminist has relinquished control to us men.

 Many women will be unable to recover from this self-indulgence with any semblance of faith, trust, hope, or intactness.